Form a Business Entity

-Your business has to be structured to allow for investment and you should have already determined how you want to receive the investment and the basic deal terms before you meet with an Angel.
+Your business has to be structured to allow for investment and you should already know how you want to receive the investment and the basic deal terms before you meet with an angel.
 A private placement memo, formal shareholder's agreement, and deal term sheet are some of the tools that lay out the nature of their investment and the return.

 Investors today are less wiling to part with their money to take a chance on an unproven business or a first time entrepreneur.
-Your ability to generate revenue will be your best asset as you attempt to convince an investors that there is money to be made.
+Your ability to generate revenue will be your best asset as you attempt to convince investors that there is money to be made.
 Remember, investors are primarily concerned with only one thing - getting their money back.
-If you can show them, by your current efforts and track record that revenues are not a fantasy, they will be much more likely to stop and take a look.
+If you can show them that revenues are not a fantasy through your current efforts and track record, they will be much more likely to stop and take a look.